feperessim/FlexPL/README.md

 # FlexPL
-FlexPL is a small compiler written in Python3, with the help of PLY the implementation of lex and yacc parsing tools for Python.
+FlexPL is a small compiler written in Python 3, with the help of PLY the implementation of lex and yacc parsing tools for Python.
 The compiler was developed during the second semester of 2017 in a class of Compilers in a Computer Science course.
 The sintax of FlexPL is similar to C, some examples can be found at the flexpl_code_examples directory.
 The compiler generates assembly code for integer arithmetic.